-The coffee shop, the subject of today’s Coffee Spot, has the usual Onibus offering, with a selection (five or six) single-origins available on both pour-over and espresso, where they are joined by the Step blend.
+The coffee shop, the subject of today’s Coffee Spot, has the usual Onibus offering, with a several (five or six) single-origins available on both pour-over and espresso, where they are joined by the Step blend.
 If you’re hungry, there’s a small selection of cakes, all baked in-house.

 Ratio &C is a few minutes’ walk from my hotel, which is how I came to visit it when in Tokyo last October as part of my around the world trip.
 Back then, I’d have described Ratio &C as a classic coffee bar in cycle shop, but on my return last week, I found that the coffee shop had expanded a little, with more seating and less emphasis on the cycling.
 It’s a very peaceful environment, the ideal post-work spot where I could catch up with things before retiring to my hotel for the evening.

 There’s the standard Onibus offering, with the Step blend on espresso for milk-based drinks.
 It’s also available on pour-over, along with another blend and a seasonal selection of single-origins, one of which is available on espresso each day.